 Don't place this VCO directly over the power supply in your modular set-up.
 If it gets influenced by the heat from the voltage regulators too much it can de-tune a bit but I think this is true of almost all VCO's.
 The AS3340 has internal temperature compensation but this only really works for changes in room temperature.
 If you put it over a heat source like a power supply it will most definitely de-tune.
 Of course other components around the chip will also warm up and add to the de-tuning of the VCO when influenced by the heat from the powersupply.

 (Last revised: 18-Oct.-2020: Changed position of R18 from the wiper of the PWM potmeter to between the +15V and pin 1 of the PWM potmeter.
-I also changed the colour of the capacitors to be in line with other layouts and I made the wirebridges that connect to ground a green colour for clarity.)
+I also changed the colour of the capacitors to be in line with other layouts and I made the wirebridges that connect to ground a green colour for clarity.
+26-Nov.-2021: Removed striping from resistors added extra Hard Sync input.
+18-Oct-2023: Colourcoded wirebridges.)

-And here's a close-up of the print.
-Don't forget to cut the copper strip underneath the 1M resistor above trimpot A. (Position A-31) The cut is difficult to see on the layout but it's there of course, otherwise the resistor wouldn't work:
+And here's a close-up of the stripboard.
+Don't forget to cut the copper strip underneath the 1M resistor above trimpot A. (Position A-31) The cut is difficult to see on the layout but it's there of course, otherwise the resistor wouldn't work.
+Also don't forget the jumpwire from that resistor to the wiper of trimpot C!
+(Position B-16 or 17).
+I made an extra layout with just the cuts and wirebridges, below.

 Bill of Materials.